 You can be your own investor and take money from your savings.
 Or you can get a credit card.
 Risks are obvious — in case of failure you can lose all your money.
 For a beginner in the startup’s world, it’s not a good idea.

 Or you can ask for money from your friends or family.
 But not all of us had a rich aunt in Australia or something and not many people are ready to cooperate with their relatives.

-In our article, we want to share with you the list of Dallas angel investors — people who live and love to invest in other people’s startups.
-Not for all of the angels, but some forward-looking.
+In our article we want to share with you the list of Dallas angel investors — people who live and love to invest in other people’s startups.
+Not for all of angels, but some forward-looking.
 But first, let’s figure out who angel investors are?

 Who are the Dallas angel investors?